-Farmington family builds elaborate Halloween display
+Farmington family builds big Halloween display

 FARMINGTON — A love of Halloween and homemade props has led Darrell Cunningham to construct elaborate displays every year to scare trick-or-treaters eager for candy.